kelsvilla/LegoMindstormsVSExtension/README.md

 3. The Command Palette should appear at the top of your screen ready for you to type
 4. Type `settings` and highlight the option that appears saying `Preferences: Open Settings (JSON)` then select it
 5. Your `settings.json` window should appear, scroll to the bottom and make sure the last item has a `,`  before the closing curly bracket `}`
-6. Paste the following code block after the comma `,`, but before the closing curly bracket `}`:
+6. Paste the following code block after the last comma `,`, but before the closing curly bracket `}`:
 ```
     "mind-reader.lineHighlighter.isEnabled"          : true,
     "mind-reader.lineHighlighter.multiLineIsEnabled" : false,